-Cuba is very bike-friendly
+Cuba is surprisingly bike-friendly

 With a history of gas shortages and a low number of cars per capita, Cuba has been a bike-friendly destination for decades.
 A 1m-wide (3ft) bike lane on the right side of the road is reserved for bicycles and motorcycles, even on highways, though expect some chaotic “freedom” of movement in provincial cities outside Havana.

 Look out for poncheras (puncture repair stalls) if you need to fix a flat or air up your tires.
-These stalls are widespread across the country, and even in small towns you’ll find an improvised ponchera.
+These stalls are widespread across the country, and even in small towns, you’ll find an improvised ponchera.
 Spare parts are scarce, but Cubans are known to be innovators by necessity, so you’ll hardly stop moving if something can be assembled with the materials on hand.

-Train services in Cuba aren't reliable or comfortable
+Train services in Cuba aren't reliable (or comfortable)